May in Your Garden

 - Houseplants – Be careful that plants you put outside to enjoy the nice weather don’t get sunburned.
 Keep them in a protected area or bring them back inside.

 - Some Specific Plants – Lightly prune to shape old wood on hibiscus plants.
 Pinch new growth tips to increase flower production.
-Start azaleas and camellias on a regular feeding program using an acidic fertilizer such as Miracid to encourage stronger growth and heavy flower set later in the season.
+Start azaleas and camellias on a regular feeding program using an acidic fertilizer to encourage stronger growth and heavy flower set later in the season.

 - Pest Control – Geranium budworm can bother geraniums and petunias at this time of year.
 Spray Bacillus thuringiensis (Bt) as soon as you see signs of damage.
 Use the same spray to control cabbage worms and cabbage loopers.
-Continue to blast spider mites and aphids with soapy water or, if necessary, insecticidal soap such as Safer Products.
+Continue to blast spider mites and aphids with soapy water or, if necessary, an insecticidal soap.
 Hoe, pull or spray weeds while they’re still small and before they set seeds.
 Slow weed growth by mulching.

 Finish Major Garden Projects Before the Weather Gets Too Warm